 Of the 11 counts, several went to the core of the conflict between Johnson and Congress.
 The House charged Johnson with illegally removing the secretary of war from office and for violating several Reconstruction Acts.
 The House also accused the president of hurling slanderous “inflammatory and scandalous harangues” against Congressional members.
 On February 24, the House passed all 11 articles of impeachment and the process moved into a Senate trial.

 The Senate trial lasted until May 26, 1868.
 Johnson did not attend any of the proceedings and was not required to do so.
 After all the arguments had been presented for and against him, Johnson waited for his fate, which hung on one swing vote.
 By a vote of 35-19, Johnson was acquitted and finished out his term.
-Presidents Johnson and Clinton are the only presidents for whom the impeachment process went as far as a Senate trial.
+Presidents Johnson, Clinton and Trump are the only presidents for whom the impeachment process went as far as a Senate trial.
 Nixon resigned before the House of Representatives could vote on impeachment.